ksopyla/pytorch-course/learning_designs/lesson-genration-prompt.md

-Let's help me build the next lesson for a Pytor@educator-guidelines.mdc   @project-overview.mdc  in Jupyter notebook.
+Let's help me build the next lesson for a Pytorch course according to @educator-guidelines.mdc   @project-overview.mdc  in Jupyter notebook.

 Let's work topic by topic, step by step, cell by cell.
 Begin by analysing the @00_module_1_introduction.md and the whole course @pytorch-course-structure.md  in order to know what each lesson should cover.
 Analyse the current lesson to know what I have already covered and what material and jupyter cells are prepared already.